clraifo/Base_Conversion_Library/README.md

         Enter the base of the output number: 3 ffff (base 16) = 10022220020 (base 3)

-Just add the header file to your source repo and add
+Just add the header and cpp file to your source repo and add

         #include "BaseConverter.h"

-to the header.
+to the main.
 Enjoy!